CarterBloop/VAFilterSynth/README.md

 2. Zip contains VST3 and AU plugin formats.
 4. Drop the resulting `.vst3`/`.component` into your host’s plugin folder.

-## Work In Progress!
-Currently fixing a buffer issue which occurs during multiple concurrent plugin instances, as well as some other issues.

 ## License

 MIT License